Customizing the in-app assistant¶

 The app running in the background mode will remain collapsed.
 To bring the app to the foreground, the user will need to tap the microphone bar at the top of the device screen or the app icon itself.

-VoIP apps having a higher priority such as Skype or telephone can interrupt Alan voice sessions.
+VoIP apps having a higher priority such as Skype or telephone can interrupt dialog sessions.
 If this happens, the wake word will not work until the user re-opens the app.

 Default |